sandthak/WORDPRESS-ON-KUBERNETES/README.md

 ## On Kubernetes Master Only
 - kubeadm init --apiserver-advertise-address=<IP Address of Kube-Master> --pod-network-cidr=192.168.0.0/16

-The above command will throw you two commands Just note down and save it
+The above command start the kubernetes on master node and will give you two commands as show below.
+Command 1 - Used to setup the non-root user and can execute 'kubectl commands' Command 2 - Used to join the worker nodes to master which form cluster.
+This should be executed on only worker nodes.

   ## Commad 1: